-A big welcome to Year 3!
+A big welcome back to Year 3!

-I hope you have all had a wonderful Christmas!
+I hope you have all had a wonderful spring break!
 P.E will be on a Monday this term so please ensure all children have their P.E kits in school.
 Spellings will be handed out on a Monday to be learnt for the following week when the children will be tested.
 English or Maths homework will also be given out on a Friday and expected back the following Friday.
 If your child requires any help or has lost the homework please come and see me.

 Children are expected to read every night to ensure they make the best possible progress.